 Gold Making Charges: How to Calculate Making Charges on Gold?

-Every gold jewellery purchased comes with additional costs called “making charges” for the artistry and labour involved.
-These charges make up a significant part of the total cost of the jewellery and vary depending on the design, stones, type of metal, etc. It is crucial to understand these charges and how they are calculated if you plan to buy gold.
+Every piece of gold jewellery purchased incurs additional costs called “making charges” for the artistry and labour involved.
+These charges make up a significant part of the jewellery's total cost and vary depending on the design, stones, metal type, etc.

 Key Highlights

-Gold Making Charges In India
+Gold Making Charges in India

-Usually, the gold making charges range from Rs.
-300 to Rs.
-1,000 per gram or from 3% to 25% of the gold value.
-The making charges for 22 carat gold typically range from 5% to 25% of the gold's value, depending on the complexity of the design and the jeweller's reputation.
+• The making charges for 22-carat gold typically range from 5% to 25% of the gold's value, depending on the complexity of the design and the jeweller's reputation.

-Final price of gold is calculated with the following formula:
+The final price of gold is calculated with the following formula:

 Final price = (Price of gold per gram x weight in grams) + making charges + GST on price of jewellery and making charges